st3llabr1/essays/Edison, Gender, and Race/README.md

 To receive a patent in the 19th century, inventors had to take an oath, describe the invention, pay a fee, and submit a drawing or model.
 Once the patent application was approved, the inventor received “the full and exclusive right and liberty of making, using, and vending to others to be used, the said invention or discovery” (==Patents Act of 1836=={Q7144462}, ch.
 357, 5, Stat.
 117, 119).
 If unauthorized use was made by others, inventors had the right to sue them for infringement, which happened frequently with underrepresented inventors.
 .ve-media wc:United_States_Patent_X1.png right width=80% caption:"The first patent awarded to Samuel Hopkins"

 Due to the fact that women and enslaved people around this time were not allowed to own property, and because they were often discouraged from going to school or gaining valuable working experience in order to invent.
 These groups lacked the financial resources, education, and scientific community that White men had utilized for decades.

-This exhibit will focus on the inventions of Black men, Black women, and white women as they worked within, and against, the structural oppression of the late 19th and early 20th centuries.
+This exhibit will focus on the inventions of Black men, Black women, and White women as they worked within, and against, the structural oppression of the late 19th and early 20th centuries.